tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/synonym-map-operations.md

   In Azure Search, developers can define custom rules to expand or rewrite a search query with equivalent terms.
 For example, in your application, the words "whirlpool", "jacuzzi" and "hot tub" may be equivalent and you want to have a rule that automatically expands the search when only one is searched for.
 The resource that contains the rules is called a synonym map.
 Synonym maps are service level resources and maintained independently from search indexes.
 Once a synonym map is uploaded, you can point any searchable field to the synonym map (one per field).

-## Availability

-  The synonyms feature is currently only available in the latest preview API version `2016-09-01-Preview`.
-You can use the preview REST API or [preview .NET SDK](https://aka.ms/search-sdk-preview) to evaluate synonyms.

 ## Workflow

   Setting up synonyms in your search application is a two-step process: